Rain Fall 2023

 Biography

-Dr. PC teaches undergraduate and graduate classes in Indigenous and Afro-Indigenous studies; IBPOC Multimodal Rhetorics; IBPOC Art as Activism;Gender/Sexuality/2SQ studies; Environmental humanities; Creative Writing; and Global Indigenous studies.
+Dr. PC teaches undergraduate and graduate classes in Indigenous and Afro-Indigenous studies; Multimodal IBPOC Rhetorics; Art as Activism; Gender, Sexuality, & 2SQ studies; Environmental humanities; Body, Fatness, and Health/Wellness literatures; Creative Writing; and Global Indigenous studies.
 Her classes are community discussion-driven and highly multimodal: “We read a lot.
 We talk a lot.
+We tell and listen to stories.
 We watch and listen to a lot.
 We laugh a lot and even cry.
 We witness and tell stories to be better relatives and we think through the tensive spaces to imagine better futures.”

-Dr. PC's current research and publications include Post-Contact Afro-Indigeneity and cultural méstizaje within Gulf Creole/Creole-Cajun formations; Fat/Obesity and Gender/ Sexuality; and Critical Mixed-race Theory.
+Dr. PC's recent and upcoming publications include Post-Contact Afro-Indigeneity and cultural méstizaje within Gulf Creole/Creole-Cajun formations; Fat/Obesity and Gender/ Sexuality; TEK and Rhetorics; Creole Poetics & Tidaletics; Creole Afro-Indigenous Futurisms; and Critical Mixed-race Theory.
 Her recent books include the edited collection, Louisiana Creole Peoplehood: Afro-Indigeneity and Community (eds.
-Rain Prud’homme-Cranford; Darryl Barthé, and Andrew Jolivétte, 2022); Miscegenation Round Dance: Poémes Historiques (2021); the forthcoming monograph Gumbo Stories: Quantum Relation-Making in the Creole South (2025); and Singin’ the Tides Homes: Poems in Call, Response, and Chorus (2024), written with two of her relatives.
-Dr. PC's current projects include the monograph "Gather at the River": Spiritual Ecologies in Red/Black Literatures;” the edited collection "Genealogies of Water (Re)Storying the Indigenous Gulf Circum-Caribbean: A Collection of Thought and Arts" (eds.
-Rain Prud’homme-Cranford, Carolyn Dunn, and Jean-Luc Pierite); and collection “Nobody Loves a FAT Girl”: Obesity, Obsession, Exile, and the Largeness of Literary Resistance.
+Rain Prud’homme-Cranford; Darryl Barthé, and Andrew Jolivétte, 2022); Miscegenation Round Dance: Poémes Historiques (2021); the forthcoming monograph Gumbo Stories: Quantum Relation-Making in the Creole South (2026); and Singin’ the Tides Home: Poems in Call, Response, and Chorus (2025), with Carolyn Dunn & Maaliyah Papillion.
+Dr. PC's current projects in progress include the monograph "Gather at the River": Spiritual Ecologies in Red/Black Literatures;” the edited collection "Genealogies of Water (Re)Storying the Indigenous Gulf Circum-Caribbean: A Collection of Thought and Arts" (eds.
+Rain Prud’homme-Cranford, Carolyn Dunn, and Jean-Luc Pierite); the collection “Nobody Loves a FAT Girl”: Obesity, Obsession, Exile, and the Largeness of Literary Resistance; and a series of multimodal paintings/artworks titled Terra Pinguis exploring bodies of size in harmony with their ecologies.

-She is a FATtastically queer (dis)Abled poet-scholar-teacher-musician-artist, whose works oft centers dialogues on/with/about Louisiana Creole, Gulf Indigenous, and/or circum-Gulf Creole cultures and landbases alongside issues of gender, environmental sustainability/justice, body, and disability/chronic illness.
+She is a FATtastically queer (dis)Abled poet-scholar-teacher-musician-artist, whose works oft centers dialogues on/with/about Louisiana Creole, Gulf IBPOC, and/or circum-Gulf cultures and landbases alongside issues of gender, environmental sustainability/justice, fat/body, and disability/chronic illness.
 She is grateful to live and work on the traditional territories of the Blackfoot (Siksika, Piikani, and Kainai) Nations, the T'suu Tina, the Stoney Nakoda, and Métis Nation of Alberta (Districts 5 & 6) peoples.
 Rain is also the Executive Editor, Publisher, and "Book Doula" of That Painted Horse Press, a borderless non-profit p.o.d. publishing house.